sambrightman/sphinxcontrib-emacs/doc/guide/domain.rst

 The Emacs Lisp domain
 =====================

-These directives live in the ``el`` domain.
-See :ref:`domains` in the Sphinx documentation for more information on the concept of domains.
+These directives live in the ``el`` domain.  :ref:`domains` in the Sphinx documentation provides more information on the concept of domains.

 You can set this domain as default domain to use the directives and roles without their ``el:`` prefix, either globally, or per file.